sanderfrenken/battledom-site/content/presskit/index.md

 ## Description

 Battledom is an iOS game in development since October 2022.
-Battledom is currently in an alpha testing stage.
+Battledom is currently in beta testing stage.

 Battledom is best described as an RTS-lite game that involves resource management and real time battles.

-Its designed with mobile/ tablet usage on top of mind.
+It is designed with mobile/ tablet usage on top of mind.
 One can play Battledom for short periods of time and still make progress, while longer periods of time can also be spent continuously.

-I see Battledom as an homage to the classic RTS genre, but now designed with mobile gaming in mind.
+I see Battledom as an homage to the classic RTS genre, but designed with mobile gaming in mind.

 ## History